CopilotLive/copilotlive-sdk-ios/README.md

 - Lightweight and optimized for performance.
 - Provides **conversation interfaces**, **deep linking capabilities**, and **voice call assistance**.
 - Supports **user authentication** and **UI appearance customization**.
+- Dynamic tool registration and runtime tool calling using LLM for in-app actions.

 ## Requirements